Life During Wartime (song)

-"Life During Wartime" is a song by the American new wave band Talking Heads, released as the first single from their 1979 album Fear of Music.
-It entered the US Billboard Pop Singles Chart on November 3, 1979, and peaked at number 80, spending a total of five weeks on the chart.
+"Life During Wartime" is a song by the American rock band Talking Heads, released on October 14, 1979, by Sire Records as the first single from their third studio album Fear of Music (1979).
+It entered the U.S. Billboard Pop Singles Chart on November 3, 1979, and peaked at No. 80, spending a total of five weeks on the chart.

-The song is also performed in the 1984 film Stop Making Sense, which depicts a Talking Heads concert.
-The performance featured in the film prominently features aerobic exercising and jogging by David Byrne and background singers.
+The song is also performed in the film Stop Making Sense (1984), which depicts a Talking Heads concert.
+The performance featured in the film prominently features aerobic exercising and jogging by David Byrne and the backing vocalists.
 The Stop Making Sense live version of the track is featured in the film's accompanying soundtrack album.
 Its official title as a single, "Life During Wartime (This Ain't No Party...
 This Ain't No Disco...
 This Ain't No Foolin' Around)", makes it one of the longest-titled singles.

 The song is included in The Rock and Roll Hall of Fame's 500 Songs that Shaped Rock and Roll.

 Origin

-In David Bowman's book This Must Be the Place: The Adventures of Talking Heads in the Twentieth Century Byrne is quoted as describing the genesis of the song:
+In David Bowman's book This Must Be the Place: The Adventures of Talking Heads in the Twentieth Century (2001), Byrne is quoted as describing the genesis of the song:

 David wrote nine of the album's eleven tracks.
 Two numbers came out of jamming.
 The first would be called "Life During Wartime."
 David's lyrics describe a Walker Percy-ish post-apocalyptic landscape where a revolutionary hides out in a deserted cemetery, surviving on peanut butter.
 "I wrote this in my loft on Seventh and Avenue A," David later said, "I was thinking about Baader-Meinhof.
 Patty Hearst.
 Tompkins Square.
-This a song about living in Alphabet City."
+This is a song about living in Alphabet City."

 Record World called it "a brilliant futuristic treatise on urban guerilla warfare."

 AllMusic's Bill Janowitz reviewed the song, calling attention to its nearness to funk, saying that it is a "sort of apocalyptic punk/funk merge" comparable to Prince's later hit single "1999".
 In 2012, The New Yorker described "Life During Wartime" as, "an apocalyptic swamp-funk transmission in four-four time," adding "[it] is the band’s pinnacle, and the song is still a hell of a thing to hear."